Luisalvarado11/Lofi-Website/README.md

 ![Date](doc_images/date.png)

 ## Future
-1. Try to add a datebase to get up to date music
+1. Try to add a database to get up to date music
 2. Change the background that correlates with the time
 3. Add special effects such as rain or wind